 Weeks after experiencing a breach in content, Lil Yachty is starting completely fresh in 2023.

-Despite the Atlanta emcee’s vaulted project, SONIC RANCH, being leaked in its entirety on Christmas Day, he didn’t let that faze him — finally dropping his fifth studio album, Let’s Start Here, on Friday (Jan.
+Despite the Atlanta emcee’s vaulted project, SONIC RANCH, being leaked in its entirety on Christmas Day, he didn’t let that faze him — shocking the world with his fifth studio album, Let’s Start Here, on Friday (Jan.
 27).

 Let’s Start Here’s melted, AI-generated cover art also plays into the record’s “trippy” vibe.
 Frankly, it feels like you’re on mushrooms floating with Boat on each track, with highlights in “IVE OFFICIALLY LOST VISION!!!!!”, “drive ME crazy!” and “pRETTy” shining as diamonds in the rough.
+The new music video for “sAy SOMETHINg” is in all parts profound, introspective and stunningly shot — captivating with crisp cinematography with Boat’s emotive acting chops on full display.
 Yachty’s melodies have always been his greatest strength, but Let’s Start Here sees him go beyond — fully solidifying himself as a generational artist.

-Boat first teased a new project in an interview with Complex last September, saying “My album is done.
+Earning 37,000 first-week units, Boat first teased a new project in an interview with Complex last September, saying “My album is done.
 It’s mastered and done.
 When you’ll get it, I don’t f*cking know.
 My date has been pushed back like five times.”
-Previous rumors suggested that Yachty’s SONIC RANCH was dropping in January, with Let’s Start Here appearing to be the same project.
+Previous rumors suggested that Yachty’s SONIC RANCH was dropping in January, with Let’s Start Here being that leaked project.
+Impressive to say the least.

 Taking the wock to “Poland” and heavily contributing to Drake and 21 Savage’s Her Loss, Lil Yachty’s latest efforts have been defined by virality.
 Whether it be his ode to Detroit on Michigan Boy Boat — which Detroit rapper Veeze applauded him for — or teasing a joint tape with new wave producer F1LTHY, the SoundCloud-era pioneer is just reaching the peak of his influence.
 More recently, Yachty lent a verse on BabyTron’s Bin Reaper 3: New Testament and also held tryouts for an all-female band he formed — which explains the loads of live instrumentation on the album.